42 Strange Symptoms That Can Signal a Serious Disease

 You can’t hear well out of one ear

 If you’ve been hearing ringing or sounds are muffled in one ear, you may have an acoustic neuroma, a rare, non-cancerous and often slow-growing tumor, according to the Acoustic Neuroma Association.
 That’s not to say it’s not dangerous.
 As it grows, it can cause balance problems and even be life-threatening.
 If your doctor suspects this, an MRI can confirm the diagnosis.
-This is one of the many things your ears can reveal about your health.

 Your eyebrows are thinning